Affordable and Safe Healthcare

 No family should have to make the impossible choice between buying their life-saving medication or paying for groceries.
 I introduced legislation to make epinephrine, like EpiPens, more affordable and accessible, and supported legislation to improve transparency of prescription drug costs.

-I am the proud author of the Mental Healthcare is Healthcare package of legislation.
-Serving as the Ranking Member on the Committee on Mental Health, the mental health needs of our children, our families, our teachers, our healthcare workers, ourselves, our employees, and more, are of tremendous importance to me, and I am working on future legislation to address these needs.
+Serving as the Ranking Member on the Committee on Mental Health and Substance Use Disorder Prevention, the mental health needs of our children, our families, our teachers, our healthcare workers, our veterans, ourselves, our employees, and more, are of tremendous importance to me, and I continue to work on future legislation to address these needs.

 Mental healthcare is healthcare.